 “God did not create marriage just to give us a pleasant means of repopulating the world and providing a steady societal institution to raise children.
 He planted marriage among humans as yet another signpost pointing to His own eternal, spiritual existence.” —Gary Thomas, author of Sacred Marriage

 I’m blessed.
 I know I am.
-I am fortunate to be married for nearly 25 years.
+Thankful to be married for nearly 25 years.
 I love my family.
 However, I will be completely vulnerable today and tell you, “It’s not perfect.”
 We work.
 We try.

 There is ALWAYS room for improvement.
 No matter who you are or where you live or how long you’ve been married…it can improve.
 And here’s one helpful hint to HOW…

-DON’T GIVE UP ON TOUCH.
+DON’T GIVE UP ON TOUCH!
+This is a mind-popping marriage secret!
 It seems like we can’t keep our hands off of each other when we’re dating.
 The flirting.
-The hand holding.
+The hand-holding.
 And kissing.
-But with the passing of time come the complexities of life.
+But over time come the complexities of life.
 Babies crying.
 Kids whining.
 And a thing called a mortgage.

 Sadly, we become accustomed to taking each other for granted.
 We forget to longingly gaze into each other’s eyes.
 Flirting seems like a prehistoric dinosaur.
 Something left for yesteryears.

 Have a spouse who isn’t interested in playing the game?
-Make a concerted effort for touch points throughout your day.
-You may be amazed to discover how much it matters.
-You also may be surprised how your own heart is stirred.
-Why, you may even discover you feel closer than ever before!
+Make a concerted effort for touchpoints throughout your day.
+Discover how much it matters.
+Stir your heart affections.
+Surprise yourself by how much closer you feel!

 Parents brought their children to Jesus so that He might touch them (Matthew 10:13).
-Jesus touched a coffin in order for a young man to be healed (Luke 7:14).
-A hemorrhaging woman reached out to touch the garment of Jesus and was healed (Luke 8:43).
-Jesus healed a deaf man by touching his ears (Luke 22:51).
-Over and over in Scripture we are shown how Jesus broke through barriers, healed the sick, and crossed the lines to build an intimate relationship with mankind.
+Jesus touches a coffin and heals a young man (Luke 7:14).
+A hemorrhaging woman reaches out to touch the garment of Jesus and becomes whole (Luke 8:43).
+Jesus heals a deaf man by touching his ears (Luke 22:51).
+Over and over in Scripture, we see how Jesus breaks through barriers, heals the sick, and crosses the lines to build an intimate relationship with mankind.

 How are you seeing Jesus work in your marriage?
-What marriage tips have worked well?
+What marriage secrets have worked well?